refreshmunich/refreshmunich.github.io/_posts/2015-06-25-stammtisch.md

 calendar_month: JUN
 calendar_date: 25
 description: |
-  Our June Stammtisch.
+  <p>Our June Stammtisch.
 If weather holds, we'll be in the Biergarten.
 Otherwise we'll be inside.
-Take <strong>U4/5 to Schwanthalerhöhe</strong>, walk south and the restaurant is just beyond the giant snail.
+Take <strong>U4/5 to Schwanthalerhöhe</strong>, walk south and the restaurant is just beyond the giant snail.</p>
+  <h3><a href="http://attending.io/events/refreshmunich-june-2015">Please RSVP on attending &rarr;</a></h3>
 venue: |
   Wirthaus am Bavariapark
   Theresienhöhe 15